pattern

 extremely conservative or right-wing political ideologies, often associated with more radical views within the right-wing spectrum

-Ex: Voters in the region tend to align hard right parties that prioritize traditional values and national identity .
+Ex: Voters in the region tend to align with hard right parties that prioritize traditional values and national identity .

 daily words